 5. Don’t lock yourself into anything.

 This was a hard piece of advice for me to take.
-I’m not, uh, known for my flexibility, and more importantly, it’s really hard for Sarah to adjust to change.
+I’m not, uh, known for my flexibility, and more importantly, it’s really hard for Ashar to adjust to change.

 So I wanted to KNOW what I wanted to do in terms of homeschooling philosophy and just commit to doing it through high school.

 Real life doesn’t work that way – and real families don’t work best, in my opinion, when there’s an authoritarian “this is what we’re doing and that’s that” kind of model – for anything.

 So we started out doing what we thought would be best, and we’ve been adapting along the way.
 While I think we’re pretty well entrenched in the idea of unschooling in some of the most radical senses, I hung on to a couple curriculum catalogs – thanks to what I call the “hedging my bets” advice.